mzmaker05/Filey/README.md

 FILES_DIR = '/Change to your location/'  # Change to your folder with Python files make a temlates folder and have the index file in there Install the requirements and you are set!
+The shell file is to run files directly on the terminal.

 ![File system](filey.png)